 • From the Fat Experience Project and Friend of Bitch Stacy Bias comes this illustrated story of one of the many actual humans in the faceless statistics about childhood obesity.
 It may break your heart a little, but don't let that stop you from sharing it.
 [Fat Experience Project]

 • The Canadian iPhone app store is no longer using the word "redskin."
 As Native Appropriations reports, search results for a "Washington Redskins" app returns "Washington R*****ns."
 [Native Appropriations]

 • ABC Family is developing a new horror series with genre veteran Jamie Lee Curtis.
 "Titled The Final Girls, the drama revolves around a group of girls who have, in essence, survived their own personal horror stories and are brought together by a mysterious older woman (Curtis) to channel the stress and scars of their experience for some greater good."
 [Deadline]

 • According to the new Census data, women with full-time, year-round jobs are paid an average 77 cents for every dollar paid to men with full-time, year-round jobs – a gap that hasn't gotten any smaller in the last 11 years.
 The racial disparities of the wage gap persist unchanged, too: African American women are paid an average 69 cents for every dollar paid to all men, and 64 cents for every dollar paid to white, non-Hispanic men.
 Latinas are paid just 58 cents for every dollar paid to all men, and a mere 54 cents for every dollar paid to white, non-Hispanic men.
 [HuffPost]

-It's Friday!
-Finally!
-Here's all the feminist news on our radar from the end of the week.
+It's Monday!
+Here's all the feminist news on our radar.